ThomasLebrun/XamarinBehaviorsToolkit/README.md

  To attach a behavior to a control (Button, EditText, etc.), you just have to use the **AttachBehavior** method.

- Take a look at the following code sample showing how to use a behavior in an application, just with a snippet of code:
+ Take a look at the following code sample (for Xamarin.Android) showing how to use a behavior in an application, just with a snippet of code:
  ```cs
 var mySecondEditText = FindViewById<EditText>(Resource.Id.MySecondEditText);
 mySecondEditText.AttachBehavior(new SelectAllOnFocusBehavior());